 How to Use Circular Knitting Needles - Magic Loop Method

 K2, P2: Knit 2 stitches and Purl 2 stitches.
-When repeated, it creates a stitch pattern called the 2x2 rib.
+When repeated over multiples of 4 stitches, it creates a stitch pattern called the 2x2 rib.

 K2Tog: Knit the next two stitches together at the same time (a decrease of 1 stitch)